emacselements/easy-find/README.md

 ## Description

-`easy-find` provides a convenient interface for searching types of files in directories and sub-directories using pipe-delimited patterns, similar to how Nemo handles file searches.
+`easy-find` provides a convenient interface for searching types of files in directories and subdirectories using pipe-delimited patterns, similar to how Nemo handles file searches.
 Results are displayed in dired buffers with details hidden for cleaner viewing.
 Great for file management.

 ## Installation